TMJ00/hello-world/README.md

 # hello-world
 I am new to github world.
-And for the prpose of learning.
+And for the purpose of learning.